surabhikhachar/EECS_738_Project_1/README.md

-# EECS_738_Project_1
+# EECS 738 Project 1

-This is Andre Kurait and Surabhi Khachar's first project for EECS 738, Machine Learning.
+This is Andre Kurait and Surabhi Khachar's first project for EECS 738, Machine Learning in Spring 2019.
 For the project one, we built a K-Means algorithm using Python and tested it on datasets from Kaggle.

 The project requirements were the following: